Graph Edit Distance (GED) Regression

 Analysis

 • IMDBMulti: Performance drops significantly on dense social graphs.
-This is a known theoretical limitation: DRESS is equivalent in expressiveness to the 1-WL test on the line graph, which struggles to distinguish highly symmetric, dense structures (like cliques and stars) common in social networks.
+This is a known theoretical limitation: DRESS matches 2-WL in expressiveness, but still struggles to distinguish highly symmetric, dense structures (like cliques and stars) common in social networks.